evancg37/Roblox-DialogsGUIModule/README.md

 ### To create a Text response box:

-Set a local variable equal to the method `gui.popDialog_TextEntry(windowName, promptText, color, defaultText)`
+`dialog = gui.createDialog_TextEntry(windowName, promptText, color, defaultText)`

-The method returns a string value equal to the text entered into the box when the window is closed.
+For quicker use, the popDialog_TextEntry method returns a string value equal to the text entered into the box when the window is closed.

-`local response = gui.popDialog_TextEntry("Enter name", "Enter name:", gui.Colors.Yellow, "Mittens"])`
+`local input = gui.popDialog_TextEntry("Gimme", "Enter a name for the new cat:", gui.Colors.Yellow, "Mittens")`

 ### To create a confirmation box:

-Set a local variable equal to the method `gui.popDialog_YesNo(windowName, "promptText", color)`
+`dialog = gui.createDialog_YesNo(windowName, "promptText", color)`

+For quicker use, the popDialog_YesNo method returns an integer value either 1, 0, or -99, 1 for yes, 0 for no, -99 for window close.

 `local choice = gui.popDialog_YesNo("Check", "Are you sure: Mittens?", gui.Colors.Red)`

-The method returns an integer value either 1, 0, or -99, 1 for yes, 0 for no, -99 for window close.

 ### To create a Progress bar box:

 We need to create a reference variable in LUA.
 To do so, we can create a table and use the value inside the table as the reference variable because LUA treats tables as reference objects.

-Then call the method `gui.popDialog_Progress(windowName, description, color, table)`

 ```
 local float = {0.0}